Systemic Design Club Japan

 Toban emphasizes that these processes were never planned from the start and were not linear.
 It is not something that can be clearly defined as it was only realized because her team remained involved, and that it is important.

-Cultivate change with "time"
+Cultivate Change with Time

 Images from Vinnova’s Designing Missions Handbook.

-On the other hand, in Toban's own project, it began with a collaboration with a company that shares the desire to do something about the challenges of drug overdose, and as the activities gradually expanded, various sources of funding such as national sources were accessed.
+On the other hand, in Toban's own project, it began with a collaboration with a company that shares the desire to do something about the challenge of drug overdose, and as the activities gradually expanded, various sources of funding such as national sources were accessed.

-"As we spend more time in that space, as we become more active, as we meet more people and organizations, as time goes by, there is more room to think about how we can raise money for these efforts."
+“As we spend more time in the space, as we become more active, as we meet more people and organizations, as time goes by, there is more room to think about how we can raise money for these efforts.”

-"We aim to create a "place" for change, not an immediate "result"."
+“We aim to create a place for change, not an immediate result.”

-To end
+To End

-While going back and forth between these three, "what kind of role to play", "how to secure resources", and "what kind of time axis to proceed".
-It is said that continuing to ask about it is the key to making systemic changes a reality.
+While going back and forth between these three, “what kind of roles are necessary?” “how to secure different kinds of resources?”, and “what kind of time axis to proceed?”, continuing to ask about these are key to making systemic changes a reality.

-Until I heard Toban's story, it seemed that the first thing to do in the practice of the portfolio approach was to prepare plans and conditions, such as involving stakeholders in a wide area and broadly identifying intervention measures, but this lecture, what I saw through it was rather the opposite.
+Until I heard Toban’s story, it seemed that the first thing to do in the practice of the portfolio approach was to prepare plans and conditions, such as involving stakeholders in a wide area and broadly identifying intervention measures, but this lecture, what I saw through it, was rather the opposite.

 First of all, create a small but specific output, and stack the hitting moves according to the situation.
 It is the accumulation of such steady practice that grows the germ of change.